openvinotoolkit/openvino_notebooks/notebooks/271-sdxl-turbo/README.md

 We will use a pre-trained model from the [Hugging Face Diffusers](https://huggingface.co/docs/diffusers/index) library.
 To simplify the user experience, the [Hugging Face Optimum Intel](https://huggingface.co/docs/optimum/intel/index) library is used to convert the models to OpenVINO™ IR format.

 The notebook provides a simple interface that allows communication with a model using text instruction.
 In this demonstration user can provide input instructions and the model generates an image.
+An additional part demonstrates how to run quantization with [NNCF](https://github.com/openvinotoolkit/nncf/) to speed up pipeline.

 The image below illustrates the provided generated image example.